São Tomé and Príncipe: Economic challenges

 In the past few years, the economy of São Tomé and Príncipe has grown, driven by agriculture, tourism and foreign investments, but mainly grew due to government spending driven by foreign loans.
 Gross domestic product (GDP) grew at an average rate of 5.5% between 2009 and 2017, but has slowed since 2014.
-The slowdown in economic growth was caused by lower government spending due to decreased foreign loans and decreased revenue government tax.
+The slowdown in economic growth was caused by lower government spending due to decreased foreign loans and decreased revenue from government taxes.

-The biggest challenges for the economy of São Tomé and Príncipe are limited workforce, the fact that São Tomé and Príncipe is an archipelago, a small domestic market, climatic fluctuations, global warming, scarce diplomatic resources and poverty.
+The biggest challenges for the economy of São Tomé and Príncipe are a limited workforce, the fact that São Tomé and Príncipe is an archipelago, a small domestic market, climatic fluctuations, global warming, scarce diplomatic resources and poverty.

 For long-term economic growth, the government is trying to stimulate various sectors of the economy, diversify the economy, cut government spending and encourage private sector and foreign investment.

 Positive aspects

 São Tomé and Príncipe outperforms the sub-Saharan Africa average on the Human Development Index and has made great progress on most social indicators.
 All children in São Tomé and Príncipe are enrolled in the education system, life expectancy has increased to 70 years, the infant mortality rate has decreased dramatically and the vast majority of the population already has access to piped water and access to electricity.

 In terms of business, the government of São Tomé and Príncipe has passed several laws that facilitate the creation of private businesses and foreign investments.
-Between 2015 and 2019 the number of businesses and small businesses increased a lot.
-This increase led to a decrease in unemployment, an increase in exports and the creation of several manufacturers.
-In the coming years a significant economic increase is expected.
+Between 2015 and 2019 the number of businesses and small businesses increased greatly.
+This has led to a decrease in unemployment, an increase in exports, and the creation of several manufacturers.
+In the coming years significant economic improvements are expected.